mobizt/FirebaseJson/README.md

 # The Json Parser/Editor Arduino library.

-The easiest Arduino library JSON parser, builder and editor, v2.4.1
+The easiest Arduino library JSON parser, builder and editor, v2.5.0

-FirebaseJson doesn't use the recursive call to parse or deserialize complex or nested JSON objects and arrays.
+FirebaseJson is the easiest JSON manipulation library to parse or deserialize complex or nested JSON objects and arrays.

-This makes the library can use with the limited stack memory device.
+The new version of library is now powered by cJSON.

 Able to Parse, create and edit the simple or complex (depth nested) JSON object by just specify the relative node/element path.